Develop5/PlaywrightDemo/README.md

 1. yarn add playwright -D
 &nbsp;

-    This installs playwright with packages in your devDependencies
+    This installs playwright with packages in your devDependencies ("-D")

 2. yarn add @playwright/test -D
 &nbsp;